-‘Brexit’ is the current buzzword that refers to Britain’s exit from the European Union.
-After a referendum held on 23 June 2016, the people of the United Kingdom voted not to remain a member of the European Union (the political and economic union of 28 countries in Europe).
+‘Brexit’ is the buzzword that refers to Britain’s exit from the European Union.
+After a 2016 referendum, the people of the United Kingdom voted to leave the European Union (the political and economic union of 28 countries in Europe).
 Four years later, the UK officially left the EU on 31 January 2020.
 However, to allow for time to set up a trade deal that worked for all sides, it was agreed to keep many existing regulations the same until 31 December 2020.

 European visa rules and regulations will, for the most part, remain the same.
 As always, passengers with valid passports and the correct visa(s) will be allowed to travel from London to all countries in and around Europe.
 Brexit does not have an effect on visa policies of the Schengen Region.